- Research & Policy

 All students complete a professional workshop series focused on developing the skills necessary to compete effectively in the global job market.
 Keough School faculty advise students on professional development and career planning.
 Students benefit from a well-connected network of Notre Dame alumni and partners.

 All applicants must include in their applications their scores from the Graduate Record Examination (GRE), the standardized exam used for admission to all graduate schools in the United States.
-(Note: The International Peace Studies admission committee will consider applications from international students who have not yet taken the GRE.
+(Note: The International Peace Studies admission committee will consider applications from non-U.S. citizens who have not yet taken the GRE.
 This is the only exception and students applying to Sustainable Development or Global Affairs + Specialization must submit GRE scores.)
 Applicants who have taken other required entrance exams for previous graduate degrees, such as the LSAT or GMAT, are still required to submit GRE scores for admission into the program.
 The institution code for the GRE and TOEFL is 1841.

 Students who are not native English speakers or who have not studied for two or more years at a university in which English is the primary language of instruction are required to take the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 The institution code for the GRE and TOEFL is 1841.